 Petal fall application

-- Isomate-OFM/PTB TT at 100 dispensers/a.
+- Isomate-OFM/PTB TT at 100 to 200 dispensers/a.
 These dispensers release a synthetic insect pheromone that disrupt insect mating.
 Dispensers must be placed in the orchard before adult mating and egg-laying flights begin in spring.
 Scouting and monitoring are necessary to use the product effectively.

 Spring and summer spray